bipinkh/nfc-reader/Network security Project 1 NFC Ticket.md

 --

 #### MitM attack between reader and card
-Assuming that the attacker somehow mounted special hardware to perform MitM attack between reader and the card itself, we never share the master key in between the card and the reader.
+Assuming that the attacker somehow mounted special hardware to perform MitM attack between reader and the card itself, we never share the master key between the card and the reader.
 Also, we write the shared key to the card only during formatting and it is then never sent in the communication messages anytime later.
-However, it is due to the fact that Ultralight C does not have secure session protocol, attacker can still spoof or launch attack after the first authentication is complete.
+However, it is due to the fact that Ultralight C does not have secure session protocol, attacker can still spoof or launch an attack after the first authentication is completed.
 So, the security depends on the security of the reader's machine.

 --

 #### Data Integrity
-For all the information stored in the card (app tag, app version, counter state, ticket count, valid time), we generate a MAC using generated MAC key that is unique to each card.
-We call this **static mac** because the information is <u>stored only once</u> during issue and never changes during validation.
+For all the information stored in the card (app tag, app version, counter state, ticket count, valid time), we generate a MAC using the generated MAC key that is unique to each card.
+We call this **static MAC** because the information is <u>stored only once</u> during issue and never changes during validation.
 Any changes in those values would be detected using MAC checks.
-Attacker cannot reuse the MAC value because The key used for MAC is obtained using the key diversification, which further depends on the  master key and the card UID.
+Attacker cannot reuse the MAC value because the key used for MAC is obtained using the key diversification, which further depends on the  master key and the card UID.
 Since each card has different UID, MAC generated for same message will not match in 2 different cards.

-For the dynamic data that changes during validation (eg: first use) we generate a separate **dynamic mac** and store.
-This MAC generation happens <u>only once</u> during the first validation and never repeated unless new tickets are issued and first use date has to be cleared.
+For the dynamic data that changes during validation (eg: first use) we generate a separate **dynamic mac** and store it.
+This MAC generation happens <u>only once</u> during the first validation and it is never repeated unless new tickets are issued and first use date has to be cleared.

 --

 #### Rollback Attack Prevention
-The counter of the card is one way monotonic counter which cannot be roll back.
-Even if the attacker copies the old data and old mac to the card, due to the fact that we check the remaining count as the difference between current counter value and the counter state that was set during the issue, the rollback action won't be able to generate new tickets.
+The counter of the card is one way monotonic counter which cannot be rolled back.
+Even if the attacker copies old data and old MAC from the card, due to the fact that we check the remaining count as the difference between current counter value and the counter state that was set during the issue, the rollback action won't be able to generate new tickets.

 --

 #### Tearing
-To prevent/minimize the tearing, the ticket validation process has minimum possible WRITE count.
+To prevent or minimize tearing issues, the ticket validation process has the minimal number of WRITE operations.
 There are
-- 3 WRITEs during first validation (1 for storing <u>first use</u>, 1 for storing <u>dynamic mac</u>, 1 for increasing <u>counter</u>)
+- 3 WRITEs during first validation (1 for storing <u>first use</u>, 1 for storing <u>dynamic MAC</u>, 1 for increasing <u>counter</u>)
 - 1 WRITE in any subsequent validations (only to increase the <u>counter</u>)

 After each validation, we have also added an extra WRITE command during validation to store the last use date.
 However, even if this last WRITE command fails, it won't affect the app functionality and will have no effect on security.
-The purpose of last use date is to prevent two successive validations within 5 seconds interval.
-In case, the last use is failed to write due to tearing, worst that can happen is the 2nd validation is allowed within 5 seconds.
+The purpose of last use date is to prevent two successive validations within a 5 second interval.
+In case the last use is failed to be written due to tearing, the worst case scenario is that the 2nd validation is allowed within 5 seconds.

 --

 #### Idempotent operations
-We forbid the two successive validations within 5 seconds using the last use field in the card.
-In real world, the interval can be increased from 5 seconds to 1 minute depending on the use case.
+We forbid two successive validations within 5 seconds using the last use field in the card.
+In a real world scenario, the interval can be increased from 5 seconds to 1 minute depending on the use case.
 However, this can be modified if we are to allow second validation without any reduction in the ticket count as well.
 This modification however can allow pass-back fraud.
 So, as a design choice we opted to forbid ticket validation within 5 seconds.

 --

 #### Pass-back protection
 Our app forbids to validate the same ticket twice within 5 seconds providing a level of security for pass-back.
 This interval is configurable to increase the interval.
-SImilarlu, this pass-back operation can also be prevented by checking the usage logs in the reader side to see recent validations.
-However, this is not implemented in our implementation.
+Similarly, this pass-back operation can also be prevented by checking the usage logs in the reader side to see recent validations.
+However, this is not currently implemented.

 --

 #### Signalling success
 Only after we complete all the necessary WRITE commands in our application, we show the SUCCESS message.
-This makes user to tap the card for sufficient time without tearing it between the transactions.
+The user can now remove the card.

 --